yellowelise/ImageManipulate/README.md

 # ImageManipulate
-ImageManipulate is a PHP class to manipulate images this class can
+ImageManipulate is a PHP class to manipulate images<br />
+this class can<br />
-Create wall with random file from media dir
+Create wall with random file from media dir<br />
-Create horizontal stripe with random file from media dir Create vertical stripe with random file from media dir Create Ascii image with random file from media dir Create resized image mantaining aspect ratio of image with random file from media dir Crop to fit explicit width and height examples
+Create horizontal stripe with random file from media dir<br />
+Create vertical stripe with random file from media dir<br />
+Create Ascii image with random file from media dir<br />
+Create resized image mantaining aspect ratio of image with random file from media dir<br />
+Crop to fit explicit width and height examples<br />
-Apply filter to image like:
+Apply filter to image like:<br />
 			<p>IMG_FILTER_NEGATE: Reverses all colors of the image.</p>
 			<p>IMG_FILTER_GRAYSCALE: Converts the image into grayscale.</p>
 			<p>IMG_FILTER_BRIGHTNESS: Changes the brightness of the image.
 Use arg1 to set the level of brightness.
 The range for the brightness is -255 to 255.</p>